vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-06-mongo.md

 Here you would need to edit the `localhost:27017` with the right url for your mongo server.

-[￼NOTE Some change in the integration tests|Because mongo document id are String and not integer, we have to slightly change document selection in the integration test.￼]
+[NOTE Some changes in the integration tests | Because mongo document id are String and not integer, we have to slightly change document selection in the integration test.]

 ## Time for a run